nicholaschenai/ai-for-code/README.md

 [[Code](https://github.com/THUDM/AgentBench)]
 [[Site](https://llmbench.ai/)]
 - Benchmark to evaluate agents across a spectrum of 8 envs
+- These 8 envs are separate -- each task only involves 1 env
 **New envs**
 | Env Name  | Description | Contents/ Construction| Evaluation|
 | -------- | ------- | --- | --- |